whosonfirst/go-whosonfirst-pip/README.md

 In addition to fetching all the necessary dependencies this will clone the `go-whosonfirst-pip` packages in to the `src` directory (along with all the dependencies) which is a thing you need to do because of the way Go expects code to organized.
 It's kind of weird and annoying but also shouting-at-the-sky territory so the Makefile is designed to hide the bother from you.

 If you don't have `make` installed on your computer or just want to do things by hand then [you should spend some time reading the Makefile](Makefile) itself.
 The revelant "targets" (which are the equivalent of commands in Makefile-speak) that you will need are `deps` for fetching dependencies, `self` for cloning files and `bin` for building the command line tools.

+_There are vendored versions of the dependencies included with this repository but we've disabled use of them (in the Makefile) until we can sort out [why one set of packages aren't being vendored the way we'd expect](https://github.com/facebookgo/grace/issues/27)._

 ## Usage